stanford-oval/genie-cloud/README.md

     [Minikube]: https://github.com/kubernetes/minikube
     [MicroK8s]: https://microk8s.io/
     [Kind]: https://github.com/kubernetes-sigs/kind

+4. Build the Almond Cloud Docker image

+        docker build -f docker/Dockerfile -t localhost/almond-cloud .

+5. Install the latest `kustomize`.

+    Mac:

+        brew install kustomize

-4. Install the latest [Kustomize][].
-Follow their installation [instructions](https://kubectl.docs.kubernetes.io/installation/kustomize/).
+    Windows and Linux: Follow their installation
+    [instructions](https://kubectl.docs.kubernetes.io/installation/kustomize/).

     If you're on the Mac, I recommend the Homebrew option.

     > ### NOTE ###
     >
-    > Kustomize _does_ come bundled with the `kubectl` that Kubernetes
+    > Kustomize _does_ come bundled with the `kubectl` utility that Kubernetes
-    > installations typically shit with, but some or all will be too out-of-date
+    > installations ship with, but some or all will be too out-of-date
     > for our needs.

     [Kustomize]: https://kustomize.io/

-5. Prepare your configuration: open each of the `*.EXAMPLE` files under the `k8s` directory and follow the instructions.

-    You can list those files like:

-        ls -lh ./k8s/*/dev/*.EXAMPLE

-6. Check your config files build successfully with `kustomize`

-        kustomize build "$(git rev-parse --show-toplevel)/k8s/dev"

-    You should see a big dump of `YAML` to the screen.
-If there is an error, try to figure it out or ask for help.

-7. Deploy the Kubernetes Dashboard
+6. Deploy the Kubernetes Dashboard

-    Check that your `kubectl` is using the correct context.
-If you are using Docker Desktop, it should be `docker-desktop`:

-        $ kubectl config current-context
-        docker-desktop

-    If your context is wrong, you can set it with

-        kubectl config use-context docker-dashboard

-    Deploy the dashboard with

-        kustomize build "$(git rev-parse --show-toplevel)/k8s/dashboard/dev" | kubectl apply -f -
+        kustomize build k8s/dashboard/dev | kubectl apply -f -

     In a separate terminal, run